top of page

 Big Story –

-On a day like yesterday, when the team was clearing not firing on all cylinders and looked a step or two behind (probably) due to celebrating just a handful hours earlier, I hope for one thing.
+On a day like yesterday, when the team was clearly not firing on all cylinders and looked a step or two behind (probably) due to celebrating just a handful hours earlier, I hope for one thing.
 Just don’t get anyone hurt.

 Going to his left to make what I thought was one of his best catches of the season, Juan Soto banged his left knee sliding into the right field wall at T- Mobile Park (I still think of it as Safeco Field).